 There is much much more that can be added to the History page so if you have anything to add to the information already published under that page, please e-mail us to get in touch.
 You can also access the Gallery of Old Photos and Postcards from the History page.

 Upper Rose Lane, Palgrave, IP22 1AE.

-Website designed for and managed by Palgrave Parish Council
+Website managed by Palgrave Parish Council